rubrikinc/rubrik-polaris-sdk-for-go/README.md

 * *RUBRIK_POLARIS_LOGLEVEL* — Overrides the log level of the SDK.
 Valid log levels are: *FATAL*, *ERROR*, *WARN*, *INFO*, *DEBUG*, *TRACE* and *OFF*.
 The default log level is *WARN*.
 * *RUBRIK_POLARIS_TOKEN_CACHE* — Overrides whether the token cache should be used or not.
-* *RUBRIK_POLARIS_TOKEN_CACHE_DIR* — Overrides the directory where cached authentication tokens are be stored.
+* *RUBRIK_POLARIS_TOKEN_CACHE_DIR* — Overrides the directory where cached authentication tokens are stored.
 * *RUBRIK_POLARIS_TOKEN_CACHE_SECRET* — Overrides the secret used as input when generating an encryption key for the authentication token.

-Note that it's possible to prevent the above environment variables, except for *RUBRIK_POLARIS_LOGLEVEL*, from overriding the default behavior by setting `allowEnvOverride` to `false`.
+Note that it's possible to prevent the above environment variables, except for *RUBRIK_POLARIS_LOGLEVEL*, from overriding the default behavior by setting `allowEnvOverride` to `false` for the account passed in when creating the client.

 ### Polaris Credentials
 The SDK supports both local user accounts and service accounts.
 For documentation on how to create either using Polaris